 Inhalants Withdrawal Symptoms

 Even a tiny gap in the user’s daily schedule will increase the urges in them to make inhalations.
-When they cannot do so, they may face withdrawal symptoms of inhalants abuse.
+When they cannot do so, they may face inhalant withdrawal symptoms.
 However, inhalants are a mixture of various chemicals, some of which may leave the body sooner than others.

-What are some withdrawal symptoms of inhalants?
-Long-term use may have some withdrawal side effects of inhalants that the brain and body in more ways than one:
+Long-term use may affect the brain and body in more ways than one:

 As the fatty tissues in the brain and nerves absorb the chemicals, they may get damaged.
 Brain complications, either temporary or permanent, like loss of memory and coordination can be seen.